Chicago Slovak

-Another high point for the Chicago Slovaks was in 1970 when they made it all the way to the semifinals of the 1970 US Open Cup, which is the oldest and most prestigious tournament in the United States to this day.
+In 1970, the team made it all the way to the semifinals of the 1970 US Open Cup, which is the oldest and most prestigious tournament in the United States to this day.

-The Slovak Athletic Association is now the current form of the Slovaks, which is a club for Slovak-Americans living in the Chicago area that still nominates old players to the Illinois Soccer Hall of Fame to this day, however the club announced in July 2019 that it will be folding at the end of 2019 after 94 years in existence.
+The Slovak Athletic Association is now the current form of the Slovaks, which is a club for Slovak-Americans living in the Chicago area that still nominates old players to the Illinois Soccer Hall of Fame to this day.
+The club celebrated 100 years in 2024.